GDG-Nantes/devfest2019/content/blog/regle-les-balances.md

 ---

 ## Publication of the program
-You were waiting for him, here he is finally!
-The program of DevFest Nantes 2019 is available here: https://devfest.gdgnantes.com/schedule/. 🎶 [L'homme pressé - Noir Désir](https://www.youtube.com/watch?v=by1RRP9wa_Y) 🎶
+You were waiting for it, the schedule of DevFest Nantes 2019 is available here: https://devfest.gdgnantes.com/schedule/. 🎶 [L'homme pressé - Noir Désir](https://www.youtube.com/watch?v=by1RRP9wa_Y) 🎶

 Know that this year, the DevFest Nantes 2019 is: